deluan/contentful-migrate/README.md

     -t, --access-token [access-token]  CMA token, defaults to your environment variable CONTENTFUL_MANAGEMENT_ACCESS_TOKEN if empty
-    -s, --space-id [space-id]          space id to use -e, --environment-id [env-id]      id of the environment within the space (default 'master') -c, --content-type [content-type]  one or more content type to bootstrap -a, --all                          apply bootstrap to all
+    -s, --space-id [space-id]          space id to use -e, --environment-id [env-id]      id of the environment within the space (default 'master') -c, --content-type [content-type]  one or more content type to bootstrap with choice to overwrite migration state -a, --all                          apply bootstrap to all
     --danger-will-robinson-danger
 ```